CMS-SUS-XPAG/GenLHEfiles/GridpackWorkflow/README.md

 ### Gridpack Generation

-Submit gridpack generation jobs to run on Condor using `test/scripts/submitGridpackCondorJob.py`.
+Submit gridpack generation jobs to run on Condor.
+A single job can be submitted using `test/scripts/submitGridpackCondorJob.py`.
 In the chargino-neutralino production example, submit all jobs at once with:
 ```
 source submitallgridpackjobs_SMS-TChiSlepSnu.sh
 ```